-She was taken to tk, where she lived among kindly Presbyterians.
+She never learned where they took the boys, but she was taken to tk, to live among kindly Presbyterians.
 They were pleased to have her, they said, because they admired native women who, they said, worked at least as hard as they themselves did, but scorned their men who simply fished and hunted like gentry all day.
 Impoverished gentry, that is, since they owned nothing, certainly not the land they slept on, preferring to live as entitled paupers.
-And since some of the church elders had heard horrible tales of or witnessed themselves God's wrath toward the idle and profane-flinging black death followed by raging fire on the proud and blasphemous city of their birth-they could only pray that Lila's people understood before they died that what had felled them was another clear sign of His displeasure.
-Afraid of losing another family, Lila let herself be improved by these worthies.
-So it took a long time for her to notice the difference between property and earth, and even longer before she was strong enough to piece together scraps of what her mother taught before dying in agony.
-Neglected rites, hidden meanings, a way to be in the world.
+And since some of the church elders had heard horrible tales of, or witnessed themselves, God's wrath toward the idle and profane-flinging black death followed by raging fire on the proud and blasphemous city of their birth-they could only pray that Lila's people understood before they died that what had felled them was merely the first sign of His displeasure: a pouring out of one of the seven vials; the final one of which would announce His arrival and the birth of young Jerusalem.
+They named her Delilah, just in case, but shortened it to Lila to signal a sliver of hope.
+Afraid of losing another family, acknowledging her status as heathen, Lila let herself be purified by these worthies.
+She learned that bathing naked in the river was a sin; that plucking cherries from a tree burdened with them was theft.
+And that God hated idleness most of all.
+So staring off into space to weep for a mother or a playmate was to court damnation.
+Cloaking oneself in the skin of beasts offended God so they burned her deer skin dress and gave her a good duffel cloth one.
+They clipped the beads from her arms and scissored inches from her hair.
+Although they would not permit her to accompany them to either of the Sunday services they attended, she was included in the daily prayers: before breakfast, mid morning and evening.
+But none of the surrender, begging or praising on her knees took hold because, hard as she fought, the Delilah part erupted anyway and the Presbyterians abandoned her without so much as a murmur of fare well.
+It was some time afterward, installed in Sir's hut, lonely, angry and hurting that she decided to fortify herself by piecing together scraps of what her mother taught before dying in agony.
+Relying on memory and her own resources, she cobbled together neglected rites, merged white medicine with native, scripture with lore and recalled or invented the hidden meaning of things.
+Found, in other words, a way to be in the world.
+By the time Mistress came, she was almost complete.
+Fourteen years later she was irresistible.